-If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted, in accordance with the recommendations of the Board, "For" the election of all three nominees for Class II director, "For" the ratification of PwC as the Company's independent registered public accounting firm, and "one year" as the preferred frequency for future advisory votes on executive compensation.
+If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted, in accordance with the recommendations of the Board, "For" the election of all three nominees for Class III director, "For" the ratification of PwC as the Company's independent registered public accounting firm, and "for" the approval, on a non-binding advisory basis, the compensation of our NEOs.
 If any other matter is properly presented at the Annual Meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.